 (No tour guide for Halong Bay cruise, there is a Cruise Manager to assist all clients on the boat)

-Halong Bay is your destination today.
+Halong Bay will be your destination today.
 Your private driver will collect you from the hotel and take you on a 4.5 hours journey on a scenic road with plenty to see along the way.
 You may even have some photo opportunities on the way.

-Around midday, you arrive at Halong Bay.
+Around midday, you’ll arrive at Halong Bay.
 Board your boat in Halong Bay.
 Then enjoy a delicious seafood lunch while soaking up the magnificence of the UNESCO Heritage area.

 Note: Each junk operates a different itinerary and onboard facilities may vary.
 Your consultant will be very happy to discuss each option with you.